syspro86/MMM-ImageSlideshow/README.md

 # Module: Image Slideshow
 The `MMM-ImageSlideshow` module is designed to display images, one at a time on a fixed interval, from one or many directories.
 These images can be shown in order or at random, one directory at a time or all at time.
 The image heights and widths can be fixed, and the images can be made to be shown in grayscale.

+This fork has additional 'switches' offing additiona control over the displayed image.
+Notably:
+  The image name and path can be display
+  The image can be scaled to fit within a region, whilst maintaining image aspect ratio (aka - best image size for display region).

 ## Dependencies / Requirements

 This module requires no special dependencies.
 The only requirement is that the image directories you path to are fixed paths accessible to the Magic Mirror instance.